 1979 was also the year that Two Tone burst onto the music scene in all its black & white glory.
 Building upon ‘rude boy’ culture of the 1940’s, brought to Britain by Jamaicans in the late 1940’s and the political climate of the 1980’s, the infectious rhythm and melding of black and white brought a positivity.
 The Specials, The Selector and The Beat stand out.

 Two bands I was listening to at that time were; The Cure and Adam & the Ants.
 I remember playing The Cure’s “Three Imaginary Boys”, “Subway Song, “Meathook” and “Fire in Cairo” – a fantastic album with an album cover of pink and household items.
 Adam & the Ants’ Dirk Wears White Sox, “Cartrouble (Parts 1 & 2)” – a black and white arty and moody cover.
-I was also drifting into a Mod Revival with The Chords, I think.
+This was also the time I was drifting into a Mod Revival with The Chords, I think.

 Oh, I mustn’t forget Crass!